 Online Application for 2014-2015 School Year

-The Coordinating Board is working on a process that will enable teachers to submit their applications online via a secure web portal.
+On May 19, 2015 a new application process was implemented to enable teachers to submit their applications online via a secure web portal.
 Upon submission of the teacher's application, a message will be sent to the e-mail address of the school principal or other official who is authorized to verify employment information, as entered by the teacher on the application form.
 The message will prompt the official to complete and submit an attached form to the Coordinating Board via the secure web portal.
 All applications must be submitted online.

 Priorities for Application Approval